michaeluno/admin-page-framework/readme.txt

 1. Use the `value` argument in the field definition array to suppress the displaying value in the field.
 See an example. https://gist.github.com/michaeluno/fb4088b922b71710c7fb

-2. Override the options array set to the entire form using the `options_{instantiated class name}`.
+2. Override the options array set to the entire form using the `options_{instantiated class name}` filter hook or pre-defined method.
 See an example. https://gist.github.com/michaeluno/fcfac27825aa8a35b90f

-When you go with the second method, make sure to pass an empty string, `''` to the first parameter of the constructor so that it disables the ability to store submitted form data into the options table.
+When you go with the second method, make sure to pass an empty string, `''`, to the first parameter of the constructor so that it disables the ability to store submitted form data into the options table.

 `
 new MyAdminPage( '' );